 What we do

-In brief, we aim to trap feral cats (as far as time, resources and money allows), take them to a vet for a check up, give them any necessary vaccinations and then neuter (males) or spay (females) the cats, then after their recovery period in our feral pen we either return them to where they were found (if it is safe for them) OR find an alternative home at a farm, rural house or stables, where someone will offer to put food out for them and provide shelter in an outbuilding, as well as keeping an eye on their general health.
+We aim to trap feral cats (as far as time, resources and money allows), take them to a vet for a check up, give them any necessary vaccinations and then neuter (males) or spay (females) the cats, then after their recovery period in our feral pens we either return them if there is a caregiver willing to provide food & shelter OR find an alternative domestic home.

 What Is a Feral Cat?
 A cat born and raised in the wild, or who has been abandoned or lost and turned to wild ways in order to survive, is considered a free—roaming or feral cat.
 While some feral cats tolerate a bit of human contact, most are too fearful and wild to be handled.
 Ferals often live in groups, called colonies, and take refuge wherever they can find food—rodents and other small animals and garbage.
 They will also try to seek out abandoned buildings or deserted cars—or even dig holes in the ground—to keep warm in winter months and cool during the summer heat.